ShahzamanRai/Music_player/README.md

 # Music Beats
 Music Player Application by using kotlin XML and dependencies developed by Shahzaman Rai.

+This music player is intended solely for educational purposes and for learning purposes.
+I do not recommend anyone to actively engage in listening to music.

 # Try it
 [Click here to download ](https://github.com/ShahzamanRai/Music_player/releases/download/2/Music.Beats.V2.0.apk)